leisl-schrader/methodologies/css/README.md

 		width: #{$width-thumbnail--xlarge}px;

 		.m-productThumbnail-image {
 		height: #{$height-thumbnail--xlarge}px;

 			img {
 				max-height: #{$height-thumbnail--xlarge}px;
 			}
 		}
 	}

-Add a blank line after every non-nested ruleset.
+Add a blank line after every nested *and* non-nested ruleset (anything wrapped in curly braces).
 Add a newline after every property.
 Do not try to compress your source files (such as Sass files) for whitespace; make them as readable as possible.
 Compression can be done at compile time.

 Alphabetical Order
 ----

-Whithin a ruleset, I recommend placing Sass "@extend"s first, followed by "@include"s, then all other CSS properties in alphabetical order.
+Whithin a ruleset, I recommend placing Sass `@extend`s first, followed by `@include`s, then all other CSS properties in alphabetical order.
 Example:

 	.m-quickView-link {
+		@extend .p-cta;
-		@include border-radius(5px);
+		@include border-radius(0.5em);
-		background-color: #E5E7E8;
+		background-color: $color-secondary-bg;
-		border: 1px solid #646464;
+		border: $width-default-border solid $color-default-border;
-		bottom: 10px;
+		bottom: 0.5em;
-		color: #646464;
+		color: $color-default-text;
 		cursor: pointer;
 		display: none;
-		height: 24px;
+		height: 2em;
 		font-family: Verdana, Geneva, sans-serif;
 		font-size: #{$width-thumbnail / $quickView-fontSizeAdjustment}em;
 		left: 50%;
 		line-height: 100%;
-		margin-left: -44px;
+		margin-left: -2em;
-		padding: 4px;
+		padding: 0.5em;
 		position: absolute;
 		text-decoration: none;
-		width: 88px;
+		width: 4em;
 		z-index: 999;
 	}

-Even though this does separate rules which logically work together, I've found that all other methods of ordering are so subjective and prone to different interpretations, that this highly objective method is the most orderly.
+Even though this does separate rules which logically work together (such as position / top / left), I've found that all other methods of ordering are so subjective and prone to different interpretations, that this highly objective method is the most orderly.
 Firebug and Chrome Tools also display properties this way by default, making copying changes made there into your code easier.

 Other Recommendations
 ----

-- Minimize the use of element selectors(#l-header ul) or qualifying a selector with an element type (#l-header ul.m-navigation).
-Instead, create semantic selectors that can be used on any element, in the event of a redesign (#l-header .m-navigation).
-If what you want to style is part of an existing module, try creating an element rule (#l-header .m-navigation .e-link).
+- Very strictly minimize the use of element selectors(`.m-navigation ul`) or qualifying a selector with an element type (`.m-navigation ul.m-navigation-categories`).
+Instead, create semantic selectors that can be used on any element, in the event of a redesign (`.m-navigation .m-navigation-categories`).
+If what you want to style is part of an existing module, try creating an element rule (`.m-navigation .e-link`, `.m-navigation .e-category`).
-If you have too many elements that you just can't imagine adding a class to each one, run it by your team before you do something like (#l-header .m-navigation a) and COMMENT about it.
-A common case for an exception is for navigation menus that can contain dozens of li or a elements, or p tags in a long page of text.
+If you have too many elements that you just can't imagine adding a class to each one, run it by your team before you do something like (`.m-navigation a`) and COMMENT about it.
+A common case for an exception is for navigation menus that can contain dozens of li or a elements, or p elements in a long page of text.

 - Limit to 3 levels of nesting in Sass; nest only content that is exclusively related, such as element rules, that can't possibly exist outside the container.
-If you have no more nesting levels left, try to submodularize (.m-module-subModule) and scope to that instead.
-Or, start a whole new module from a smaller portion of the larger module.
+If you have no more nesting levels left, try to submodularize (`.m-module-subModule`) and scope to that instead.
+Start a whole new module from a smaller portion of the larger module.
-Don't explicitly nest inside a wrapper unless you have to; remember that we're not trying to mimic HTML structure in CSS. (.m-mySwatchModule .e-swatch works better than .m-mySwatchModule .m-mySwatchModule-swatchWrapper .e-swatch)
+Don't explicitly nest inside a wrapper unless you have to; remember that we're not trying to mimic HTML structure in CSS.
+`.m-mySwatchModule .e-swatch` works better than `.m-mySwatchModule .m-mySwatchModule-swatchWrapper .e-swatch`.

 - When in doubt when creating new selector names, ask your teammates if it makes sense.

 - If you'd like to create a new Sass file for a new module or pattern that you're writing, note this to your team.
 Follow the existing format as far as commenting, whitespace, etc. In the rare event that you're creating an all new template, and you'd need a new template Sass file, discuss this with everyone first.

-- If you need to write a media query specific style, place it inline with the rest of the rules, as if it were just another property (or as close to the default rules as you can).
+- If you need to write a media query specific style, place it inline with the rest of the rules, as if it were just another property
+(or as close to the default rules as you can).
 There will be no separate media-query-only or per-breakpoint file.
 Use the Sass Breakpoint plugin.

 - Above all, the methodology should make intuitive sense for all current and future developers.
-Write it with pride, so that you don't have to be "that person" that everyone shakes their head at when they read your code in five years.
+Write it with pride, so that you don't have to be
+"that person" that everyone shakes their head at when they read your code in two years.

 Further Reading